 So, there’s ways that we can be more efficient with our movements, slow them down, focus on form and technique, and make more benefit to our body in a quicker amount of time by changing those factors.
 You might try giving it a chance.
 If you’ve got a workout that you’ve been doing that just hasn’t been changing your body, try playing with that side of it a little bit.
 Slow it down.

 I love that day on Pilates Day, whenever we teach our mat Pilates class, and we take it at half-pace.
 Everybody kind of groans in the beginning, because, especially the new ones, they don’t think they’re going to get a great workout.
 The ones who are not so new know that it’s going to be twice as hard, so that’s why they groan.
 But, we take it through the form and technique, and they really feel it for at least a day or two afterwards.
 So, that’s always fun.

 Try it out with your workout.
 See what you can do there.
 Obviously, the cardio machines, not going to get the same effect, but with your free weights, with your bands, with your body weight exercises, that’s where you’re going to see a big difference on that.

 So, if you are wanting the accountability and help with creating an action plan to see results, or are wanting to someone to help create a workout plan to push you to your greatest potential, then that’s what we’re here for.
 We work with our clients not just on fitness, but also nutrition.
-We will ensure that you are supported throughout every aspect of your health and wellness journey, and that includes making those eating changes.
+What we do is we will ensure that you are supported throughout every aspect of your health and wellness journey, and that includes making those eating changes.
 We have an entire team of dedicated professionals to help you with your health and fitness goals.
-To get your consultation set up, give us a call at 806-322-3188 or email us at email@example.com At Custom Fitness, we are YOUR personal trainers in Amarillo, Texas.
+To get your consultation set up, give us a call at 806-322-3188 or email us at firstname.lastname@example.org At Custom Fitness, we are YOUR personal trainers in Amarillo, Texas.
 Have a great day.